Swinburne University of Technology Victorian Hydrogen Hub – CSIRO Hydrogen Refuelling Station

 The VH2 is a funding initiative of the Victorian Government designed to bring together researchers and industry to test, trial and demonstrate new and emerging hydrogen technologies.

-As part of this initiative, CSIRO is to receive AUD$1 million as a co-investment in the development of a refuelling station to fuel and test hydrogen vehicles.
-The refuelling station is to be located at CSIRO’s Clayton campus in Melbourne, Victoria.
+As part of this initiative, CSIRO received AUD$1 million as a co-investment in the development of a refuelling station to fuel and test hydrogen vehicles.
+The refuelling station is located at CSIRO’s Clayton campus in Melbourne, Victoria.
 The refuelling station is a key milestone in the development of CSIRO’s Hydrogen Industry Mission.

-Installation of the hydrogen refuelling system will take place alongside an integrated hydrogen production and storage demonstration facility.
+Installation of the hydrogen refuelling system took place alongside the Hydrogen Technology Demonstration facility which has several integrated hydrogen production and storage demonstration projects in development.

 In August 2021, Melbourne-based ENGV Pty Ltd announced it had been awarded the tender to supply a hydrogen refuelling station, in collaboration with its US-based technology partners PDC Machines and IVYS Energy Solutions.
-While construction-related activities are underway in the US, COVID-19 related supply chain issues have extended the construction period.
+COVID-19 related supply chain issues extended the construction period.

-Hydrogen production capacity is planned at approximately 20 kg per day.
-The refuelling station is anticipated to be operational in 2023.
+Hydrogen production capacity is at approximately 20 kilograms (kg) per day (PEM electrolyser) with associated storage capacity of 80 kg.
+The refuelling station was officially launched in November 2023.

-Power for the electrolysers and facilities would be sourced from renewable energy via a power purchase agreement supplemented by onsite solar generation which was deployed across the CSIRO Clayton site in 2020.
+Power for the electrolysers and facilities is sourced from renewable energy via a power purchase agreement supplemented by onsite solar generation which was deployed across the CSIRO Clayton site in 2020.

 In May 2021, it was announced that CSIRO had entered into a lease arrangement with Toyota to lease the Toyota Mirai fuel cell electric vehicle, which will be used for testing at CSIRO’s Clayton campus hydrogen refuelling facility.